caddyserver/website/src/docs/markdown/caddyfile/directives/try_files.md

 }
 ```

 - **<files...>** is the list of files to try.
 The URI path will be rewritten to the first one that exists.

   To match directories, append a trailing forward slash `/` to the path.
 All file paths are relative to the site [root](/docs/caddyfile/directives/root), and [glob patterns](https://pkg.go.dev/path/filepath#Match) will be expanded.

   Each argument may also contain a query string, in which case the query string will also be changed if it matches that particular file.

-The last item in the list may be a number prefixed by `=` (e.g. `=404`), which as a fallback, will emit an error with that code; the error can be caught and handled with [`handle_errors`](/docs/caddyfile/directives/handle_errors).
+  If the `try_policy` is `first_exist` (the default), then the last item in the list may be a number prefixed by `=` (e.g. `=404`), which as a fallback, will emit an error with that code; the error can be caught and handled with [`handle_errors`](/docs/caddyfile/directives/handle_errors).

 - **policy** is the policy for choosing the file among the list of files.
 Default: `first_exist`